spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 ## @exporter
 A function decorated with `@exporter` is used to produce "final" output (also called export), typically combining information from multiple annotations into one file.
 Output produced by an exporter is usually not used as input in any another module.
-An export can consist of one file per input corpus file or it can combine information from all input files into one output file.
+An export can consist of one file per input corpus file, or it can combine information from all input files into one output file.

 **Arguments:**